 Different types of drugs for pain relief, such as ibuprofen, naproxen, and acetaminophen, can have different effects.
 A drug’s type might influence whether you can take it.
 To help you make safe choices, here’s the rundown on how acetaminophen works and what type of pain reliever it is.

-Acetaminophen is an analgesic and an antipyretic drug.
-It’s not an NSAID.
-In other words, it’s not an anti-inflammatory drug.
+Acetaminophen is not an anti-inflammatory drug.
 It does not help reduce swelling or inflammation.
 Instead, acetaminophen works by blocking your brain from releasing substances that cause the feeling of pain.
 It relieves minor aches and pains from:

 - sore throats